 “Monday night football” provides additional information to explain the speaker’s actions.
 Using commas would interrupt the flow of the sentence, and the phrase doesn’t seem important enough to the plot to use dashes.
-Using dashes instead of parentheses highlight the information, instead of just providing background information.
+Using dashes instead of parentheses highlights the information instead of just providing background information.

-Parentheses can use to enclose numbers or letters used for listed items.
-(1) We demand a pay rise, (2) we want longer lunch hours, (3) we want four weeks vacation.
+Parentheses can be used to enclose numbers or letters used for listed items.
+(1) We demand a pay rise, (2) we want longer lunch hours, (3) we want four weeks of vacation.

 Other elements of punctuation in the parentheses family include the square brackets.
-Not as common as the parenthesis, they are useful when an editor or writer wants to put parentheses within parentheses.
-Two parentheses in a row would be confusing, so one set square brackets are inserted around a clause within clause inside the parenthesis.
+Not as common as the parentheses, they are useful when an editor or writer wants to put parentheses within parentheses.
+Two parentheses in a row would be confusing, so one set of square brackets are inserted around a clause within a clause inside the parentheses.

 Example: “They went to Fiji for a month (they won the lottery [lucky people]).”

-Square brackets also are also useful for scholars, authors, and editors who want to include comments, corrections, explanations.
-Or translations that were not in the original text.
+Square brackets also are also useful for scholars, authors, and editors who want to include comments, corrections, explanations, or translations that were not in the original text.
 If a writer quotes an expert, they can not alter the original quote.
-However, you can use bracketed words to clarify language.
+However, they can use bracketed words to clarify language.

 Example: “The Mayor of Demby, upon learning of the scandal, sacked half of the town’s municipal workers.”